Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ##### !end-question
 ##### !options

-* Predicted the HTTP response, request, and logic for this endpoint
+* Planned the HTTP response, request, and logic for this endpoint
 * Refactored our `"/books/<book_id>"` endpoint to accept `DELETE` requests
 * Used `Book.query.get(book_id)` to get an instance of `Book` matching `book_id`
 * Refactored our code to conditionally check the request's method